20 Protein-Packed Vegetarian Meals

 Nutrition: 172 calories, 6 g fat (1.1 g saturated fat), 184 mg sodium, 20 g carbs, 2.7 g fiber, 2.2 g sugar, 12 g protein

-Who would have thought you could make this McDonald's classic a healthy lunch?
+Who would have thought you could make this McDonald’s classic would land on a list of high protein vegetarian meals?
 Well, this twist on the McNuggets are a loaded source of protein and baked to perfection.

 Get the recipe from One Ingredient Chef.